A-M-Perez/Real_estate_SQL/README.md

 1. SQL_Data_Cleaning > REMAX Real Estate -Basic- EDA & Data Cleaning
 2. SQL_EDA > REMAX Real Estate EDA

+Overall, these projects aim to clean and perform EDA on a dataset for the Real Estate market in Argentina, managed mainly by REMAX (Real Estate Agent).

-Each of these projects has its own README file outlining the project's objective, steps taken to develop it and lessons learned
+Each of these projects has its own README file outlining the project's objective, steps taken to develop it and lessons learned.

 ## Repository overview / structure